Back To Search Results

 All patients diagnosed with HIV-2 should have a complete medical history, physical examination, and laboratory evaluation similar to that of a patient infected with HIV-1.
 The goal of an initial evaluation is to confirm the diagnosis of HIV-2, screen for and identify any opportunistic infections, provide patients with education and support, and discuss the benefits of antiretroviral therapy.
 Because of the natural history of undiagnosed HIV-2, clinicians should be aware that patients may present at older ages, represent a different demographic, or have non-traditional risk factors upon diagnosis.
 Thus, a low threshold should be maintained in sending HIV-2 testing, particularly in patients with epidemiologic risk.

-In a study of HIV-2 from The Gambia, the most common AIDS-defining feature at presentation was generalized wasting and pulmonary TB, although these findings may not be globally generalizable.
-Few studies have compared the frequency of OIs in patients with HIV-1 to those with HIV-2, but some evidence suggests that encephalitis may occur more frequently in those with HIV-2.
-It remains unclear if this may be related to longer survival times or differences in neurotropism between HIV-1 and HIV-2.[38][1]
-In addition, HIV-associated nephropathy (HIVAN), which occurs in about 10% of patients with HIV-1, has been rarely described among patients with HIV-2.[40][41]
+In a study of HIV-2 from The Gambia, the most common AIDS-defining feature at presentation was generalized wasting and pulmonary tuberculosis, although these findings may not be globally generalizable.
+Few studies have compared the frequency of opportunistic infections in patients with HIV-1 to those with HIV-2, but some evidence suggests that encephalitis may occur more frequently in those with HIV-2.
+Whether this is related to longer survival times or differences in neurotropism between HIV-1 and HIV-2 is unclear.[1][38]
+In addition, HIV-associated nephropathy, which occurs in about 10% of patients with HIV-1, has been rarely described among patients with HIV-2.[40][41]

 Evaluation

-Historically, the diagnosis of HIV-2 has been challenged by several issues, including HIV antibody differentiation and the detection of plasma HIV-2 RNA levels.
-Before the widespread availability of the 4th generation HIV-1/2 antigen-antibody tests, clinicians had to rely on clinical suspicion to determine when HIV-2-specific testing was appropriate.
-Such scenarios included declining CD4 counts in an HIV-1 patient on appropriate therapy, untreated HIV-positive patients with an undetectable viral load, or those with opportunistic infection from West Africa.
+Historically, the diagnosis of HIV-2 has been challenged by several issues, including HIV antibody differentiation and the detection of plasma HIV-2 ribonucleic acid levels.
+Before the widespread availability of the fourth-generation HIV-1/2 antigen-antibody tests, clinicians had to rely on clinical suspicion to determine when HIV-2-specific testing was appropriate.
+Such scenarios included declining CD4 counts in a patient with HIV-1 on appropriate therapy, untreated patients who are HIV-positive with an undetectable viral load, or those with opportunistic infection from West Africa.
 Previous immunoassays effectively detected HIV-1 and HIV-2 antibodies but did not differentiate between them.
 Confirmatory western blots were used, but cross-reactivity between HIV-1 and HIV-2 antibodies often resulted in indeterminate results or misdiagnosis as HIV-1.

 Treatment / Management

-The goals of ART in HIV-2 are similar to those for HIV-1–prevention of transmission, immune restoration, durable viral suppression, and a reduction in morbidity and mortality.[45]
+The goals of antiretroviral therapy (ART) in HIV-2 are similar to those for HIV-1: prevention of transmission, immune restoration, durable viral suppression, and a reduction in morbidity and mortality.[45]
 However, there are very few trials in HIV-2 to specifically address when ART should be started, what agents may work best, or which regimens should be used in the setting of virologic failure.[46]
-Most treatment data used to guide HIV-2 management has been extrapolated from the wealth of studies performed on HIV-1 patients.
+Most treatment data used to guide HIV-2 management has been extrapolated from the wealth of studies performed on patients with HIV-1.
 Despite the lack of clinical evidence, it is clear that several combination therapies used in HIV-1 are also very effective in treating those with HIV-2.[47][48][49](A1)

 Currently, it is recommended that all patients diagnosed with HIV-2 be started on ART as soon as possible after diagnosis.[50]
-The first line of recommended treatments includes either a combination of 2 nucleoside reverse transcriptase inhibitors (NRTIs) plus an integrase strand transfer inhibitor (INSTI) or 2 nucleoside reverse transcriptase inhibitors (NRTIs) plus a boosted protease inhibitor (PI) with either darunavir or lopinavir.[51]
-It is important to note that HIV-2 has intrinsic drug resistance to all non-nucleoside reverse transcriptase inhibitors (NNRTI), rendering them ineffective.[52]
-In addition, most PIs are ineffective except for darunavir, lopinavir, and saquinavir.[53]
+The first line of recommended treatments includes combining 2 nucleoside reverse transcriptase inhibitors (NRTIs) plus an integrase strand transfer inhibitor or 2 NRTIs plus a boosted protease inhibitor with either darunavir or lopinavir.[51]
+HIV-2 has intrinsic drug resistance to all non-nucleoside reverse transcriptase inhibitors, rendering them ineffective.[52]
+In addition, most protease inhibitors are ineffective except for darunavir, lopinavir, and saquinavir.[53]

 Differential Diagnosis